anitaaziz/psd-to-html-examples/README.md

 # PSD to HTML/CSS Examples
-This repository contain all of the examples I have created using HTML/HTML5, CSS/CSS3, SCSS, Bootstrap.
+This repository contain all of the examples I have created using ** HTML/HTML5, CSS/CSS3, SCSS, Bootstrap **.

-This repository contain all of the examples I have created using HTML/HTML5, CSS/CSS3, SCSS, Bootstrap, Glyph-icons, Fontawesome-icons.
+This repository contain all of the examples I have created using ** HTML/HTML5, CSS/CSS3, SCSS, Bootstrap, Glyph-icons, Fontawesome-icons.**

 Each Example and PSD folder has it's own `README.md` file.